-- " How can I plan/design a digital supportive supervision tool? - " How can I plan/design a digital supportive supervision tool? - " How can I assess my existing supportive supervision system (analog or digital) already exists in country? - intervention? - " How can I design a digital tool for health providers that can leverage supportive supervision and improve quality of care? - " How can the framework support the development of a national supervision strategy in an environment which has yet to digitize supportive supervision? - " How can digitalizing certain aspects of supportive supervision promote data use as part of supportive supervision? - " How can supportive supervision data be used to inform other health programmes for multi-sectoral system strengthening?
+- " How can I plan/design a digital supportive supervision tool? - " How can I plan/design a digital supportive supervision tool? - " How can I assess my existing supportive supervision system (analog or digital) and identify opportunities to digitalize various components and/or optimize what already exists in country? - " How can I improve or refine a previously developed digital supportive supervision intervention? - " How can I design a digital tool for health providers that can leverage supportive supervision and improve quality of care? - " How can the framework support the development of a national supervision strategy in an environment which has yet to digitize supportive supervision? - " How can digitalizing certain aspects of supportive supervision promote data use as part of supportive supervision? - " How can supportive supervision data be used to inform other health programmes for multi-sectoral system strengthening?